agpar/learn-tlpi/notes/4_file-io.md

 Notes:

-* `read` is for genirically reading bytes (not specifically text), so do not expect the buffer it fills to be null terminated.
+* `read` is for generically reading bytes (not specifically text), so do not expect the buffer it fills to be null terminated.
-* `write` may be buffered by the kernel, so a succesful call does NOT guarantee that information has persisted to disk.
+* `write` may be buffered by the kernel, so a successful call does NOT guarantee that information has persisted to disk.
 * `close` should be used explicitly and checked for errors.
 For instance, closing a file descriptor twice is a bad bug (and you need to check for it).